globalizejs/react-globalize/README.md

 #### Children

-String or array path to traverse a set of messages store in JSON format.
-Required.
+Required unless the `path` property is set.
+It's a string with the default message.
+Either this or the `path` property is required.

 #### Props

-- **path** - required
+- **path** - required unless children is set
- - String or array path to traverse a set of messages store in JSON format
+ - String or array path to traverse a set of messages store in JSON format.
+Defaults to the message itself defined by the children.
 - **variables** - optional
  - An array (where variables are represented as indeces) or object (for named variables) which contains values for variable replacement within a message.
 - **locale** - optional